Art Schools in China: a surplus of Chinese art students

 Curator of the Times Museum in Guangzhou, Liang Jianhua, stated that besides the Central Academy of Fine Art (CAFA) in Beijing, and the China Academy of Art in Hangzhou, there are very few art schools that teach contemporary art practice.

 China has become the fastest growing contemporary art market in the world.
-Over the last decade, the art market in China has grown at a rapid pace year-on-year, and has now overtaken the United States to become the largest art market in the world in terms of revenue, accounting for 24% of world sales.
+The United States has been ranked first in the global art market and has almost never been replaced.
+Over the last decade, the art market in China has grown at a rapid pace year-on-year and has now overtaken the United States to become the largest art market in the world in terms of revenue, accounting for 24% of world sales.
 Predictions of a growing economy and rising levels of individual income suggest a solid outlook for continued long-term growth in the market.

 A real opportunity to attract Chinese art students abroad